China Rocket Blasts Off For Longest Crewed Mission To Space Station - UrduPoint

 The other team member is People's Liberation Army pilot Ye Guangfu, 41.

-A previous record-breaking space mission -- the first mission to Tiangong -- returned to earth in September after three months on the space station.
+A previous record-breaking space crew -- making the first mission to Tiangong -- returned to earth in September after three months on the space station.

 China's heavily promoted space programme has already seen the nation land a rover on Mars and send probes to the moon.